 I dreamt in increments of three, five, and eventually ten.

-the way those beyond me made me pang for them there.
+Not the way the objects at hand rubbed me but morethe way those beyond me made me pang for them there.

 I might even say the walls, the floors, the plush carpets